 Less than an hour’s drive west of Calgary on the TransCanada (Hwy 1), you’ll find Rockies Heli Tours beside the Stoney Nakoda Resort at the junction of Highway 40.
 From here, a quick 10 to 15 minute helicopter ride transports us high onto a broad ridge in the Sibbald area of what the locals call K-Country.
 Stepping out of the helicopter, our pilot shuts down the machine and in an instant the only sounds we hear are the crunch of our snowshoes on the snow and a raven welcoming us to his turf.

-Easy Walking for Everyone
+Easy Walking For Everyone

 Bird’s Eye View Taxi

 Basking in the midday sun with a clear view across the foothills to the east and the snow-painted Canadian Rockies to the west, we passed around a much appreciated thermos of steaming hot chocolate.
 Then, before we grew tired or cold, our pilot, who also served as our guide, loaded us back on board and lifted effortlessly into the sky.
-Gliding through the frigid air high above the forested valleys and nearly eye-level with the soaring peaks, I was mesmerized all over again.
+Gliding through the cold air high above the forested valleys and nearly eye-level with the soaring peaks, I was mesmerised all over again.

-Next time, I think I have to check out their Love in the Rockies package at Horseshoe Falls on the wintry banks of the Bow River.
+Next time, I think I'll have to check out their Love in the Rockies package at Horseshoe Falls on the wintry banks of the Bow River.
 Good to know there is always a next time.

 - Scenic Flights